Admiral Hipper-class cruiser: Armament

 The ships' armament was rounded out by twelve torpedo tubes; they were mounted in four triple launchers on the ships' main deck.
 The ships carried twenty-four G7a torpedoes, twelve loaded in the tubes and one reload for each.
 The G7a torpedo carried a 300 kg warhead.
 It had three-speed settings; in 1939, it could reach 12500 m at 30 kn, 7500 m at 40 kn, and 5000 m at 44 kn, its maximum speed setting.
 The 340 hp radial engine was improved during the war, which improved performance.
 The ranges increased to 14000 m, 8000 m, and 6000 m, respectively.

-Admiral Hipper also carried 96 EMC mines; these mines were contact mines and had a 300 kg explosive charge.
+For minelaying purposes the ships could be equipped with maximum 140 m of rails on which different type of mines could be loaded, transported and thrown over the stern.
+The maximum load of mines was 140 ton.
+When carrying a full load of mines, counterweights had to be added in the double bottom of the hull.
+The standard mine was the EMC mine which was a contact mine and had a 300 kg explosive charge.